Being A Mom Is So Hard, But So Worth It

 Its rewarding in many ways and not just one.
 Not just because you get to be the best meal maker, towel folder, or ow-ie kisser; but because you know that all of the hard work now will be worth it later.
 At least we hope so anyways.

 The things i have been through in life were all a lesson for me and have made me to be the person i am today and that will be the outline of the story for my kids, too.
-As long as we continue to remind ourselves that life is happening for us and not to us, our kids will train to perceive life the same.
+As long as we continue to remind ourselves that life is happening for us and not to us, our kids will perceive life the same.

 Its my job to share with my kids the good in the world, and to teach them how kindness works but also to not be naive about the real world. and how you always treat people the way you want to be treated.

 Life doesn’t always happen the way we want it to, and it gets hard, reaaaaaally hard.

 But as long as we see ourselves as worthy, so will our kids.

 See the worth in what you are doing as a mom, and being a mom wont look so hard anymore.